-How Alcohol Effects Body Composition
+How Alcohol Affects Body Composition

-Alcohol is a chemical “nutrient” that is called ethanol, and it DOES CONTAIN CALORIES…7 calories, to be exact.
-Although it is made mostly of sugars, it is metabolized and processed in the body similar to FAT.
+Alcohol is a chemical “nutrient” that is called ethanol, and it does contain calories (7 calories, to be exact).
+Although it is made mostly of sugars, it is metabolized and processed in the body similar to fat.

-The body will process alcohol FIRST over any calories it’s being given from carbohydrates, protein, and fats.
+The body will process alcohol first over any calories it’s being given from carbohydrates, protein, and fats.

 Now, will alcohol intake cause you to gain weight faster or does alcohol get stored as fat?

-Not so much if you are having it in MODERATION or drinking it every so often.
+Not so much if you are having it in moderation or drinking it every so often.

 In fact, the Centers for Disease Control and Prevention reports that it’s a better choice to have a few glasses of wine one night a week than to have 1-2 every night.

 Why?
-Because drinking alcohol can have a NEGATIVE EFFECT on muscle protein synthesis.
-In other words, its not an optimal way to rebuild lean muscle tissue or to recover.
-If your goal is to improve overall body composition, then YES it can hinder your results!
+Because drinking alcohol can have a negative effect on muscle protein synthesis.
+In other words, it’s not an optimal way to rebuild lean muscle tissue or to recover.
+If your goal is to improve overall body composition, then yes, it can hinder your results!

 In terms of hormones, alcohol could also raise estrogen and promote imbalances in testosterone levels.